AAnirudh07/Reward-Model-Adversarial-Attacks/README.md

 </details>

 # 6. Repository Details
+All experiments were run on Google Colab.
+The reproducible notebooks are present in the `notebooks/` directory.
+The notebooks use the code present in the `src/` directory. `poetry` is used to simulate dependency management for the project, should the `src/` directory be used directly.

 # 7. References
 1. Wu, X., Sun, K., Zhu, F., Zhao, R., & Li, H. (2023).
 Human Preference Score: Better Aligning Text-to-Image Models with Human Preference.
 ArXiv. https://arxiv.org/abs/2303.14420